-Have you caught up with Clarkson’s Farm yet, it seems everyone is talking about it and suddenly interested, we can share our experiences with friends over a pint and they are now immersed in finding out all about what we actually do all day (and often all night).
-It seems farming’s the thing!
-With “Our Yorkshire Farm” and “Clarkson’s Farm” making armchair farmers of the Great British public.
+Have you caught up with Clarkson’s Farm yet?
+It seems everyone is talking about it and suddenly interested.
+We can share our experiences with friends over a pint and we’ve noticed they’re really immersed in finding out what we actually do all day (and often all night)!
+It seems farming’s the thing, with “Our Yorkshire Farm” and “Clarkson’s Farm” making armchair farmers of the Great British public.

 I can’t help but spot the similarities though between my own 16-year-old son and Jeremy Clarkson’s 21-year-old farm contractor Kaleb (Cooper) – launched into the spotlight by Amazon’s highest rated show ever.

 Since he was a nipper all he wanted to do was work on the farm, helping out in the holidays.
 Drawn to mates with a similar passion; all tractor mad, with hours of Farming Simulator and Grassman videos as their main entertainment.